even-dev12/Understand-mp_Linpack/README.md

 Reference documentation for the usage of the new Leonardo supercomputer davinci-1 in : https://gitlab.leonardocompany.com/HPCC/hpc_usage/-/blob/master/Overview/General%20information/README.md

-Also if you are using Intel processors you can find useful information for the HPL.dat configuration in : https://www.intel.com/content/www/us/en/developer/articles/technical/fourth-generation-xeon-scalable-family-overview.html
+Also if you are using Intel processors you can find useful information for the HPL.dat configuration in : https://www.intel.com/content/www/us/en/developer/articles/technical/fourth-generation-xeon-scalable-family-overview.html : Intel(R) Xeon(R) Scalable Processors --> use NB= 384